-This year we have six projects in our Fiction in Progress category of Finnish films.
+This year we have seven projects in our Fiction in Progress category of Finnish films.
 One of these projects will be awarded with our Best Fiction Project Award, which is a 3000€ package from the Finnish Film Foundation to be used in the film’s international marketing.

 The jury for Best Fiction & Nordic Projects:

 Arnold Cautious and the Happiness Stone is about the richness of imagination and the search for happiness.
 Julius has a vivid imagination, which worries his parents and his older sister.
 He is going to start school after the summer, and his family is a bit concerned: how will his wild imagination fit into the world of school and all its boundaries?
 Julius’ parents are in the middle of a serious crisis and they are considering a divorce.
 Relying on his imagination, Julius tries to solve the issues between his parents and within the family.
 Then Julius befriends a “degenerated” vampire, Arnold, and together they try to make a Happiness Stone to stop Julius’s parents from divorcing.

 When Juulia discovers that her husband Matias is having an affair with Enni, she decides to embrace the opportunity of polyamory without secrets.